cybersecuredai/cybersecuredai/browser-extensions/README.md

 - Clear browser cache and restart the browser

 **API Connection Errors**
-- Verify ORCA Federal platform credentials
+- Verify CyberSecured AI platform credentials
 - Check network connectivity and firewall settings
 - Ensure API endpoints are accessible from your network